-Earning a master’s through Progressive Degrees is offered exclusively to USC undergraduates.
-It’s an ideal option if you want a competitive edge in admission to law, medical, or other professional schools; or you’d like to explore an academic path related to your bachelor’s degree (i.e., areas like aging, diplomacy, media and communication, globalization, or professional writing); or you’re on a career path where a master’s degree might prove crucial (i.e., in engineering, health professions, or accounting).
-Whatever the reason, a Progressive Degree allows you to pursue your passions and deepen your knowledge in an area you find exciting!
+Earning a master’s through Progressive Degrees is offered exclusively to USC undergraduate students.
+It is an ideal option if you want a competitive edge in admission to law, medical, or other professional schools; or if you would like to explore an academic path related to your bachelor’s degree (i.e., areas like aging, diplomacy, media and communication, globalization, or professional writing); or you’re on a career path where a master’s degree might prove crucial (i.e., in engineering, health professions, or accounting).
+Whatever the reason, a Progressive Degree allows you to pursue your passions and deepen your knowledge in an area you find enriching.

-A progressive master’s degree need not be in the same department as your bachelor’s degree but should be in a similar field of study.
+A progressive master’s degree should build on the learning from your undergraduate field of study.
 Other great features of the Progressive Degree program: your application for admission is free, you’ll enjoy a streamlined admission process that doesn’t require taking the Graduate Record Examination (GRE), and departments may reduce the number of units required for the master’s by up to one-third based on completion of appropriate undergraduate coursework.